 Why we do not train to failure

 Inevitably, I’ll pull the heaviest deadlift of recent memory and immediately say to myself “I could’ve done 3% more”.
 Why 3%, exactly?
 5% would’ve been impossible, and 1% wouldn’t be significant enough to mention.
-And that’s the rub.
+That’s the rub.

 We’ve all seen “motivational” training montages of athletes sprinting with parachutes on, doing KB swings with protective “gas” masks, and otherwise pushing themselves past their limits in the gym.
 Facebook is an excellent source of memes that show people doing feats of strength that are radical, dangerous, and best of all: Impressive.
 In fact, it’s almost guaranteed that the more dangerous a exercise is, the more likes it gets.

 And every day, we keep our heads about us and we move through our lifts.
 If a student demonstrates great technique, we advance them through movements and allow them to increase the intensity of their workouts.
-When someone shows great mechanics at their current squat weight, we’ll all them to go from a perceived 7 of effort at 100lbs, to a perceived 8 at 105lbs.
+When someone shows great mechanics at their current squat weight, we’ll have them to go from a perceived 7 of effort at 100 lbs, to a perceived 8 at 105 lbs.
 A modest increase every week creates great gains over a period of weeks and months.

 In his book Power to the People, Pavel cites the likes of Coan and Karkowski as examples of what you can achieve when you leave some in the tank.
 We’ll leave it for another day to discuss whether or not bodybuilders should train to failure, but the jury is in when it comes to strength training and there is no question: Training to failure is training to fail.